MileHacker Logo

 Ecosystems and Regional Connectivity

 The diverse geography supports various ecosystems.
 The mountainous west includes national parks and nature reserves like Ben En, home to varied plant and animal life.
 The plains are largely agricultural, focusing on rice cultivation, while coastal zones offer sandy beaches and marine environments.
-This geographical range means travelers can quickly move from high mountain passes to calm beaches, or from lively cityscapes to peaceful rural villages.
+This geographical range means tourists can quickly move from high mountain passes to calm beaches, or from lively cityscapes to peaceful rural villages.

 Gateway to North-Central Vietnam